Philip Pieterse Schuyler

-Colonel Philip Pieterse Schuyler or Philip Pieterse (1628 – 9 May 1683) was a Dutch-born colonist landowner who was the progenitor of the American Schuyler family.
+Colonel Philip Pieterse Schuyler or Philip Pieterse (1628 – 9 May 1683) was a Dutch-born landowner in New Netherlands and progenitor of the senior line of the American Schuyler family.

 Early life

-Philip Pieterse Schuyler was born in Amsterdam, Holland in the Republic of the Seven United Provinces, in 1628 as the son of Pieter Tjercks (no family name) and Geertruyt Philips Van Schuylder.
+Philip Pieterse Schuyler was born in Amsterdam, Holland, in the Republic of the Seven United Provinces, in 1628 as the son of Pieter Tjercks (no family name) and Geertruyt Philips Van Schuylder.
 His father was a German-born Amsterdam baker.
 His brother, David Pieterse Schuyler, married Catharina Verplanck.
 They died in 1690 as a result of the Schenectady massacre of 1690.
 David was an ancestor of David Mathews, Loyalist Mayor of New York City during the American Revolution, as well as Theodore Roosevelt and Eleanor Roosevelt.

 Career

 By 1650, he had emigrated to New Netherland, settling in Beverwyck.
 Although nominally a carpenter or gunstockmaker, he entered the fur trade, using the profits to buy land, beginning with the house he built in about 1659 on the corner of today's State and Pearl Streets in Albany.
 He also owned houses on Broadway and Beaver Street, where he resided at different times.

 On 1 November 1667 Philip Pietrse was commissioned Captain (Kapitein) in the Albany militia in army of the Dutch Republic.
 By 1672, he also had acquired land along the Hudson north of the Van Rensselaer manor house.
 That farm became a family summer home known as "the Flats".
 After he bought "the Flats", he built a new home on North Pearl Street, for winter use, in which he died.
 He also owned property in New Amsterdam, several hundred acres east of the Hudson below Rensselaerswyck, and lots in Wiltwyck and at Halfmoon as well.

 He took an active part in Indian Affairs.
 In 1656, he was appointed by Governor Stuyvesant to the office of vice-director of Fort Orange until it was captured by the English in 1664.

 From 1664, onwards he lived under English rule in the Province of New York.